 - Professional Engineer in Civil Engineering (license # C 68999), California, United States, 2005

 - Program and Project Management Certificate, California, United States, 2011

-Bassam Kassab teaches has been teaching water resources engineering classes at San Jose State University since January of 2014.
+Bassam started teaching water resources engineering classes at San José State University in January 2014.
 These are Hydraulic Design (CE 154) and Design of Water Distribution and Wastewater Collection Systems (CE 174).
-His research interests include water distribution networks, hydraulic transients, deterministic and stochastic hillslope hydrology, as well as production and inventory management in operations research.
+His research interests include water distribution networks, hydraulic transients, deterministic and stochastic hillslope hydrology, flow of dry grains, as well as production and inventory management in operations research.

-Bassam Kassab has also designed and teaches a three-level, 18-month Spanish class for adults.
+Bassam has also designed and taught a three-level, 18-month long Spanish class for adults.

-Bassam Kassab is the executive director of Zarco Films, an independent film production company based in San Jose, California.
-He writes screenplays in Spanish and produces fiction films that tackle contemporary social issues.
-He is also a songwriter in the four languages that he is fluent in --Arabic, English, French and Spanish-- and an actor with credits including two feature films "All My Life" (Egypt & USA, 2008) and "Sin Visa" (Mexico & USA, 2015), and a play "Turab Libnan" performed on stage at Stanford University and in San Francisco.
+Bassam is the executive director of Zarco Films, an independent film production company based in San José, California.
+He wrote screenplays in Spanish ("Sin Visa" and "Bi.das") and produced many short and feature films that tackled contemporary social issues.
+He is also a songwriter in the four languages that he is fluent in --Arabic, English, French, and Spanish--.
+His lyrics for "Yo Canto" and "O Mother" were composed into music and performed by the international artist Mike Massy.
+Finally, Bassam is an actor with credits including two feature films "All My Life" (Egypt & USA, 2008) and "Sin Visa" (Mexico & USA, 2015), and a stage play "Turab Libnan" performed at Stanford University and in San Francisco.